DFW Board Approves Special Incentive Program to Encourage Return of International Service

 - Approved action on leases supporting the Airport’s noise monitoring system, including leases for monitors on selected properties throughout the communities adjacent to the Airport.

 - The Board heard a presentation on re-conception of certain concessionaires and the direction the Airport is looking to move toward for services and concessions.
 Re-concepting is when a tenant changes brands and usually remodels the location.
-Currently, there are XX planned changes throughout the five terminals.

 - The Board also heard a report on the Airport’s Business Diversity Programs.